-If you stay in Staithes, swap out the pizza and wine of the Amalfi Coast with some beautiful seafood and a nice ale from a long-established village favourite Cod & Lobster whilst enjoying a beautiful view of the harbour.
+If you stay in the Yorkshire village of Staithes, swap out the pizza and wine of the Amalfi Coast with some beautiful seafood and a nice ale from a long-established village favourite Cod & Lobster whilst enjoying a beautiful view of the harbour.
 It’s the perfect place to try fresh & delicious fresh seafood and great ales – perfect after a long day of exploring.

 Art lovers won’t want to miss the Staithes Festival that takes place on the 12 & 13th of September.
-Local galleries, cottage and public building showcase artists work, and visiting can explore the festival maze while stopping for a brew or a beer along the way.
+Local galleries, cottages and public buildings showcase artists’ work, and visitors can explore the festival maze while stopping for a brew or a beer along the way.

 Here are our top picks of places to visit in Staithes: